ValentinaBianco/spoter-embeddings/README.md

 ## Modifications on [SPOTER](https://github.com/matyasbohacek/spoter)
-Here is a list of the main modifications made on Spoter code and model architecture:
+Here is a list of the main modifications made on SPOTER code and model architecture:

 * The output layer is a linear layer but trained using triplet loss instead of CrossEntropyLoss.
 The output of the model is therefore an embedding vector that can be used for several downstream tasks.
-* We started using the keypoints dataset published by Spoter but later created new datasets using BlazePose from Mediapipe (as it is done in [Spoter 2](https://arxiv.org/abs/2210.00893)).
+* We started using the keypoints dataset published by SPOTER but later created new datasets using BlazePose from Mediapipe (as seen in [Spoter 2](https://arxiv.org/abs/2210.00893)).
 This improves results considerably.
-* We select batches in a way that they contain several hard triplets and then compute the loss on all hard triplets found in each batch.
+* We select batches so that they contain several hard triplets and then compute the loss on all hard triplets found in each batch.
-* Some code refactoring to acomodate new classes we implemented.
+* We implemented some code refactoring to acomodate new classes.
 * Minor code fix when using rotate augmentation to avoid exceptions.

 ## Tracking experiments with ClearML